We’ve set out some simple steps to help you Respect, Protect and Enjoy nature in the Kent Downs

 Support our rural communities and farmers

-The Kent Downs AONB is nearly 70% farmland and there is concern amongst some farmers about the potential of transmission of the virus, for example from use of gates, people not physically distancing, people getting lost.
-Support farmers and our communities by sticking to the path, keeping dogs on the lead around livestock, not picnicing on private land and taking your litter home.
+The Kent Downs AONB is nearly 70% farmland.
+You can support farmers and our communities by sticking to the path, keeping dogs on the lead around livestock, not picnicing on private land and taking your litter home.

 Many rural businesses are now open for takeaways and online deliveries and we encourage you to shop with them.
 Visit Produced in Kent for a range of wonderful local producers and businesses delivering local produce and services and follow #helpkentbuylocal for updates.